 Research Officer: Claire Meadows

-Claire has worked for the Society of Editors for more than three years and conducts research for the Executive Director.
+Claire has worked for the Society of Editors for five years and her main focus is on the Society's campaigning on behalf of press freedom.
 She is an English Literature and Language graduate and is NCTJ qualified.
-Her interests include media law, press regulation and promoting diversity.
+Her interests include promoting freedom of expression in the UK, Europe and more widely; press regulation and promoting diversity.

 Administrator: Angela Upton

 A member of the team for ten years, Angela primarily administrates the Society’s membership.
 She is also responsible for planning and booking for the Society’s annual conference and awards, and assists with CPU admin.

 President: Ian MacGregor, Emeritus Editor, Telegraph Media Group

 President of the Society of Editors, Ian is the Emeritus Editor of the Telegraph.
 He is the former Weekend Editor of the Telegraph and has previously worked for the Southern Evening Echo, South West News Service, the Press Association, Daily Express and Daily Mail.
 He was launch editor of the Metro newspapers, editor of the Scottish Daily Mail, and deputy editor of the Evening Standard.
 He moved to the Telegraph group in 2007, and has been deputy editor of the Daily Telegraph, editor of the Sunday Telegraph, and Weekend Editor.
 He was appointed Emeritus Editor in June 2017.

 Why join the Society of Editors?

 The Society of Editors works to protect the freedom of the media that is part of the universal right to freedom of expression and champions the importance of a vital news media to a democratic society